lliendo/Radar/docs/client-configuration.rst

   At the moment only IPv4 addresses are supported.
 By default it tries to connect to localhost port 3333.

-* run as : On UNIX platforms this option tells Radar the effective user and group that the process should run as.
+* run as : On Unix platforms this option tells Radar the effective user and group that the process should run as.
 This is a basic security consideration to allow Radar to run with an unprivileged user.
 The specified user should not be a able to login to the system.